Érik Bédard

 Érik Joseph Bédard (pronounced [eʁik beˈdɑʁ] baydar; born March 5, 1979) is a Canadian former professional baseball pitcher.
-He pitched in Major League Baseball (MLB) for the Baltimore Orioles, Seattle Mariners, Boston Red Sox, Pittsburgh Pirates, Houston Astros and Tampa Bay Rays.
-With Baltimore, Bédard was the staff ace, setting the franchise single-season strikeouts per nine innings record at 10.93 in 2007.
+He pitched in Major League Baseball (MLB) for the Baltimore Orioles, Seattle Mariners, Boston Red Sox, Pittsburgh Pirates, Houston Astros, and Tampa Bay Rays.
+Bédard was the staff ace with Baltimore in 2007, setting the franchise single-season strikeouts per nine innings record and record for strikeouts since relocating to Baltimore.
+He was traded after that season to the Mariners for a package that included future All-Stars Adam Jones and George Sherrill.
+After several injury-filled seasons, Seattle traded him to Boston in 2011.

 Early years

 Bédard was born on March 5, 1979, in Navan, Ontario, a suburb of Ottawa.
 A Franco-Ontarian, Bédard began his baseball career in the Orleans Little League and the Ontario Baseball Association.
 He was a pitcher on the 1992 Orleans Junior Red Sox team which defeated Glace Bay in the 1992 Canadian Championship.
 Bédard did not play high school baseball, which is common in Canada due to the short playing season.

 Although 5 ft 4 in and 120 lb as a senior, he grew seven inches and gained 30 lb during the summer between graduating from high school and beginning college.
 He accompanied a friend to a tryout at Norwalk Community College in Norwalk, Connecticut, and made the baseball team as a walk-on.

 While in college, he added 10 miles per hour to his fastball, gained another 30 lb, took the "lowest level" non-credit English language course to enhance his knowledge of the language, and became a junior college All-American.